 Step 2.
 The next step is to create the Interface for the Account Object.

-Here we are using Skyvva tree mapping concept to create three level hierarchical interfaces.
+Here we are using Skyvva tree mapping concept to create three-level hierarchical interfaces.
 Skyvva tree mapping feature is built to reduce the complexity of manual work.
-When we use tree mapping, It automatically generated all setting:
+When we use tree mapping, It automatically generated all set:

 – chained interface

 – Mapping the fieldId to special field SKYVVA__PARENTID

 In this, we have to create only one interface which is parent interface i,e Account.
 Child interface created automatically Contact Interface and Asset Interface. follow the given steps to create the Account interface:

 - Click on Interface tab (near to detail tab).

 - Click On New Interface button.

 We give our Interface a Name as Account and change the Status to Deploy and choose in Source Name the proper SObject -> Account

 We click on ‘Save’ and created our Account Interface.